 Prior to joining Insimbi in 1988, Eddie worked as a trainee metallurgist at Haggie Rand Germiston.
 Over the past 25 years Eddie has gained extensive knowledge of Insimbi's product range and has worked in and sold products to the foundry, non-ferrous, refractory and steel industries.
 His new responsibilities will be the marketing of all exports as well as maintaining local sales to the powder coating, steel and speciality industries.
-Eddie was appointed the Chairperson of the Group Health and Safety and Environment Committee on 12 March 2014.
+Eddie was appointed to the board on 11 June 2004 and was appointed as the Chairperson of the Group Health and Safety and Environment Committee on 12 March 2014.

-Colin Francis Botha 46
+Colin Francis Botha (47) Procurement Director

-Procurement Director